 You Might Kill the Wrong Person!

 William Blackstone, the English jurist, judge, and Tory politician of the 18th century, said, “Better that ten guilty persons escape than that one innocent suffer.”
 The death penalty is irreversible, so it is critical that it be used on the actual killer.
 Over 140 people have been exonerated and freed from death row, such as on the basis of DNA evidence.
 Since the U.S. Supreme Court reinstated the death penalty in 1976, 1,362 individuals have been executed in the U.S. (as of January 16, 2014).
 It is difficult to know for sure how many innocent people have been executed, but it appears at least 10 have.
 For example, Carlos DeLuna was executed in 1989 for the 1983 murder of Wanda Lopez in Corpus Christi, Texas.
 The only eyewitness to the crime identified DeLuna while he was sitting in the back of a police car parked in a dimly lit lot in front of the crime scene.
 There was no blood, DNA evidence, or fingerprints linking DeLuna to the crime.
 The actual murderer was a man named Carlos Hernandez, a violent criminal who very similar in appearance DeLuna.
 Hernandez even bragged about how he had murdered Lopez and gotten someone else to take the fall for him.
 Family members and friends of Hernandez also confessed that he had killed Lopez.
 In my view, the execution of even one innocent person is too many.
+A recent study published in the prestigious journal Proceedings of the National Academy of Sciences (PNAS) found that about 1 in 25 death row inmates is innocent!
+There are over 3,000 people on death row in America today.
+Thus, about 123 of them are innocent.

 The Death Penalty Does Not Deter Crime